sohit-agarwal/Wexflow/README.md

 - [.NET Data Provider for Teradata](http://downloads.teradata.com/download/connectivity/net-data-provider-for-teradata): An ADO.NET provider for Teradata.

 # Todo list
-- **Wexflow Engine:** Add XSD validation of the workflow files before loading them.
+- ~~**Wexflow Engine:** Add XSD validation of the workflow files before loading them.~~
-- **Tasks execution graph:** Improve the tasks execution graph by allowing parallel execution of tasks, by provinding the ability to alter the execution flow of the tasks and by providing the ability to add DoIf, DoWhile, OnSuccess, OnWarning and OnError in the execution graph.
+- ~~**Tasks execution graph:** Improve the tasks execution graph by provinding the ability to alter the execution flow of the tasks and by providing the ability to add DoIf, DoWhile, OnSuccess, OnWarning and OnError in the execution graph.~~
+- **Wexflow Web Manager (light version):** Create a JavaScript library that provides a control that allows to view all the workflows and manage them (start a workflow, stop a workflow, suspend a workflow and resume a workflow).
+- **Execution graph:** Allow to add DoIf in DoIf, DoIf in DoWhile, DoWhile in DoIf and DoWhile in DoWhile.
+Create Switch/Case flowchard node.
+- **Wexflow Manager:** Upgrade from Windows Forms to Eto.Forms.
 - **Linux:** Update Wexflow to work on Linux (Mono) and create a setup project for Linux.
 - **Wexflow Manager:** Make the workflow status of the visible workflows live and highlight the workflows who are running in green.
 - **Workflow jobs:** Allow parallel execution of the jobs of a workflow.